willwillis/vite-react-scripture-app/README.md

 # Scripture Progressive Web App (PWA)
-Serving up an 18MB json file a chapter at a time.
+Serving up an 18MB json file so you can read keep a digital copy of your scriptures on the go.
 There's a big up-front cost with the large download, but offered as a PWA install so it only needs to be downloaded once.

 First time messing around with vite.
 I like it.